kedro-org/kedro-training/training_docs/01_welcome.md

 ## Before your training session

-These training materials assume some level of technical understanding, such as knowledge of Python and use of a command line interface.
-To optimise your experience and learn the most you can from the Kedro training, please take a look at the [prerequisites page](./02_prerequisites.md) before your training session.
+These training materials assume some level of technical understanding, such as knowledge of Python and the use of a command line interface.
+To optimise your experience and learn the most you can from the Kedro training, please take a look at the [prerequisites](./02_prerequisites.md) before your training session.

 ## What you'll cover

-* :arrow_right: [Training prerequisites](./02_prerequisites.md) :arrow_left:  **Read this before training starts**
+* [Training prerequisites](./02_prerequisites.md) :arrow_left:  **Read this before training starts**
 * [Create a new Kedro project](./03_new_project.md)
 * [Project dependencies](./04_dependencies.md)
 * [Add a data source](./05_connect_data_sources.md)